Mausam5055/ApniMart/README.md

 ### 🛡️ For Administrators

 - **Product Management**: CRUD operations for products, categories, and subcategories.
+- **Product Seeding**: Automated script to populate database from local directory structure with image upload.
 - **Order Dashboard**: View and manage order statuses.
 - **User Management**: Monitor user activity and details.